samia-iqbal/BankApp/README.md

 * The user must be able to add reviews
 * The user must be able to view reviews

 I was unable to implement the database to the BankApp, therefore I do not have an updated version of the ERD.
+However, I was able to implement the WorkFlow diagram inside my project successfully.

 Below is an updated version of my Service Architecture Diagram.
 ![updatearchitect](updateArchitect.png)